Semimartingale properties of a generalized fractional Brownian motion and its mixtures with applications in asset pricing: Asset pricing with GFBM and its mixture

-As an example with this stock price model \eqref{eq: price with shot noise}, we consider an investor who trades this stock with price \eqref{eq: price with shot noise} and money market account with an instantaneous interest rate $r (> 0)$.
 We first recall what is known in the case of standard FBM $B^H$, as shown in \cite{rogers1997arbitrage,cheridito2001mixed,cai2016mixed}, the mixed process $ Y^H=\widetilde{B}+ B^H$ is a semimartingale if and only if $H =1/2$ (the Brownian case) and $H \in (3/4,1)$.
 Of course, with a BM, i.e., $\,H \, =\, 1/2\,$, the standard results of stock pricing and equivalence of martingale measure can be applied.
 On the other hand, with $H \in (3/4,1)$, one also obtain the Radon--Nikodym derivative in \eqref{eqn-dQdP} where $Y$ is replaced by $Y^H$, and the function $\, \varphi_{t}(Y)\,$ is replaced by $\varphi_{t}(Y^{H})$ in \eqref{eqn-varphi-H}.

 Also, recall that for the GFBM $X$ with $H=1/2$, the parameters $(\alpha, \gamma)$ lies on the line segment $\alpha=\gamma/2$ in Figure \ref{fig-1}.
-It is a semimartingale, only when $\gamma=0$, which becomes the special case of Black-Shocles pricing model; otherwise, there does not exist an equivalent martingale measure.
+In this parameter set, the GFBM is a semimartingale, only when $\gamma=0$, which becomes the special case of Black-Scholes pricing model. {On the other hand, in the line segment $\gamma \in (0,1)$ and $\alpha=0$, the GFBM is also a semimartingale as given in \eqref{eqn-X-alpha0}, so that Black-Scholes pricing model can also applied with some modification although it is a time-changed Brownian motion with Hurst parameter $H\in (0,1/2)$.} Otherwise, there does not exist an equivalent martingale measure.
+Moreover, although GBM $X$ is a semimartingale in region (I), it is of finite variation, so it cannot be used in the arbitrage-free asset pricing framework.
+Therefore we use consider asset pricing using the mixed GFBM $Y$ in the parameter range $\gamma/2 < \alpha <1/2+ \gamma /2 $ and $\, 0 <\gamma <1 \,$.

 In the following proposition, we give the expressions of the equivalent martingale measures for the discounted stock price process modeled with the mixed process $Y$.

 \begin{proposition} Assume $\gamma/2 < \alpha <1/2+ \gamma /2 $ and $\, 0 <\gamma <1 \,$ (regions (I) and (II)-1 in Figure~\ref{fig-1}(b)).
 Under the stock price process dynamics \eqref{eq: price with shot noise2}, the discounted stock price process $\, e^{-r t} P(t) \,$, $\, 0 \le t \le T\,$ is a martingale under the new measure $\, \mathbb Q\,$ defined by